-4.3.2 Weblate and Docker
+4.3.1 Weblate and Docker

 With dockerized weblate deployment you can get your personal weblate instance up an running in seconds.
 All of Weblate's dependencies are already included.
-PostgreSQL is configured default database, but you can switch it to MySQL or MariaDB.
+PostgreSQL is configured as default database.

 Deployment

 Following examples assume you have working Docker environment, with docker-compose installed.
 Please check Docker documentation for instructions on this.